Prof. Dr. Jan Borchers

 To set up a meeting, please see my basic schedule, then contact my administrator, Clarissa de Gavarelli.

-Jan Borchers is full professor of computer science and head of the Media Computing Group, an endowed Chair in the Computer Science Department at RWTH Aachen University.
+Jan Borchers is a full professor of computer science and head of the Media Computing Group, an endowed Chair in the Computer Science Department at RWTH Aachen University.

 Publications